halotroop2288/halotroop.com/docs/caroline/characters/caroline/index.md

 !!! info "Continue"
     :arrow_right: Continued in [Basuoland: Characters](/caroline/projects/basuoland#characters).

-## The character designer
+### The character designer

 Up to this point, I still did not have a concrete representation of my fursona.
 Some people in the furry community offered to draw her for me, but I never had a clear idea of what she should look like.

-Enter: [Zaezar](https://zaezardraws.com), the profession character designer, and furry artist.
+*Enter: [Zaezar],* the profession character designer and furry artist.

-I discovered Zaezar on YouTube, where he had a series of tutorials about drawing anthro characters.
+I discovered [Zaezar] on YouTube, where he had a series of tutorials about drawing anthro characters.
 I followed him on Twitch for some time, and became a regular member of his community.

 One day, I came into a larger-than-usual amount of money and decided (regrettably) to commission